wwtmodels/Anaerobic-Digestion-Models/README.md

 [Flores-Alsina X., Solon K., Kazadi-Mbamba C., Tait S., Jeppsson U., Gernaey K.V. and Batstone D (2016).
 Modelling phosphorus, sulphur and iron interactions during the dynamic simulation of anaerobic digestion processes Water Research, 95,370-382](https://www.sciencedirect.com/science/article/pii/S0043135416301397).

-This version of the model is adapated to be run in Matlab 2019b.
+This version of the model is adapated to be run in Matlab 2019b (or newer).